-Peter now continues with an implication of his Mount of Transfiguration experience.
-He draws even more convincing documentation of truth than the transfiguration.
+Peter now continues with an implication of his Mount of Transfiguration experience, which was a preview of the Second Coming of Christ.
+He now draws on even more convincing documentation of truth than the transfiguration.

 Ro 16:26-27, “But now has been made manifest, and by the prophetic Scriptures has been made known to all nations, according to the commandment of the everlasting God, for obedience to the faith— 27 to God, alone wise, be glory through Jesus Christ forever.
 Amen.”

+The word “confirmed” (comparative adjective) is compared to “prophetic word,” carrying the idea the prophetic word is more certain than the Mount of Transfiguration experience.
+The Bible that the readers of Second Peter had in their hands was more certain than the transfiguration experience.
 “Confirmed” means firm, permanent.
-“Confirmed” comes to mean reliable, dependable, certain.
-These are people with a firm faith because what they believe in is altogether reliable.
-We can rely and depend upon the Scriptures because they are trustworthy.
+It came to mean reliable, dependable, and certain.
+These are people with firm faith because what they believed was altogether reliable.
+We can rely on and depend upon the Scriptures because they are trustworthy.

-We can trust God’s Word more than we can trust our own senses.
+We can trust God’s Word more than we can trust our senses.

-We can trust the empirical evidence of the trio seeing the transfiguration.
-We can trust even more the message of the prophets, the Word of God.
+We can trust the empirical evidence of the trio of Peter, James, and John seeing the transfiguration, but we can trust the message of the prophets, the Word of God, even more.
 The issue here is an issue of certainty.
 Scriptures are known to be true by the apostles; they are certain (He 2:2).
-There has been a process of verification by the apostles, and they confirmed the Bible to be true by a verification process well established.
+There has been a process of verification by the apostles, and they confirmed the Bible to be authentic by a well-established verification process.

 Is there an example of a specific event that is mentioned here in the OT?